 We list the details of our VQ-VAE training: for Omniglot we convert 28x28x1 images to a 7x7 grid of codes, under a dictionary of 64 codes with hidden dimension of 32.
 For layout we convert 64x64x3 images to a 7x7 grid of codes, under a dictionary of 200 codes with hidden dimension of 100.
 For shapes we convert 64x64x64 voxels to a 4x4x4 grid of codes, under a dictionary of 128 codes with hidden dimension of 64.
 We try to use the smallest code-book size that can achieve near-perfect reconstructions for each domain.

 Once we have trained this VQ-VAE for each domain, we can learn our arVHE model.
 Like the VHE model, and our system, it learns by sampling random visual groups from the same concept.
-Following the procedure described in the VHE paper and code, we encode these visual concepts with a visual encoder, take a mean embedding, then use this embedding to condition an auto-regressive generation process, where a sequence of VQ-VAE tokens are predicted (corresponding to another input example from the same concept).
+Following the procedure described in the VHE paper and code, we encode these visual concepts with a visual encoder, take a mean embedding, then use this embedding to condition an autoregressive generation process, where the goal is to predict a sequence of VQ-VAE tokens that correspond to another input example from the same concept.
 We train this network with cross-entropy loss, on the discretized VQ-VAE tokens.
 For an apples-to-apples comparison against our method, the arVHE baseline uses the same visual encoders that our method uses (Section~\ref{sec:app_net_details}).
 For predicting 3D shapes as a sequence of primitives, we instead just task the VQ-VAE model with predicting discretrized versions of each primitive attribute, where the primitives are randomly ordered (this allows us to skip the VQ-VAE step in this setting).

 We note that this arVHE variant is a strong baseline method, outperforming VHE and FSDM in terms of quantitative metrics (Table~\ref{tab:main_table}).